Defining Issues Test

+Components

 The personal interests schema is regarded as the least developmentally advanced level of moral reasoning.
 In operating primarily at the Personal Interests level, the respondent takes into consideration what the protagonist of the story, or those close to the protagonist, has to gain or lose.
 The Maintaining Norms Schema is considered more advanced than the Personal Interests Schema, as it emphasizes more than the individual.

 At the maintaining norms reasoning level, law and authority are important, as each of these helps to uphold social order, which is paramount to this schema.
 So, a respondent who is predominantly using this schema will take into consideration what needs to be done in order to be compliant with the social order of society.
 Finally, the Postconventional Schema is regarded as the most developmentally advanced.

 At the post-conventional reasoning level, laws are not simply blindly accepted (as with the maintaining norms schema) but are scrutinized in order to ensure society-wide benefit.
 So, a respondent who is primarily using this schema will focus on what is best for society as a whole.
 For example, the civil rights movement was a product of postconventional reasoning, as followers were most concerned with the society-wide effects of inequality.

 Though an individual may rely more heavily on one of the aforementioned schemas, moral reasoning is typically informed, to varying degrees, by each of the schemas.

 One of the Defining Issues Test's original purposes was to assess the transition of moral development from adolescence to adulthood.
 In 1999 the test was revised in the DIT-2 for brevity, clarity and more powerful validity criteria.

 The Defining Issues Test has been dubbed "Neo-Kohlbergian" by its constituents as it emphasizes cognition, personal construction, development and postconventional moral thinking - reflective of the work by Lawrence Kohlberg and his stages of moral development.